 - Farmers Welfare Programme Implementation Society under DAC&FW will provide PMU

-- Support to the scheme at the central level and state PMUs of PM KISAN at state level.
+- Support to the scheme at the central level and state PMUs of PM KISAN at the state level.

 - Services of knowledge partners will be engaged to identify clusters including export.